1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     If you can't load new filament even though the nozzle itself is clean and free, it's most likely that the PTFE tube inside of the hotend is clogged.
 To clean or replace it you need to disassemble the hotend from the printhead.
 Scroll down to the "Disassembling" section to find a little guide about how to do that.

-??? tip "Spare Part PTFE Bowden Tube"
+??? info "Spare Part PTFE Bowden Tube"

     If you need a new PTFE bowden tube, I'd recommend to get the 4mm "Capricorn XS" tube for 1.75mm filament at the length of 1m.
 Then just cut the belonging length and replace the old bowden tube.
 You can also get it in a set with a cutter.
 However, make sure you make a clean cut at a 90° to avoid any small gaps between the nozzle and the end of the tube! <br> ![Capricorn XS](../assets/images/head_capricornXS_web.jpg)

-??? tip "Spare Part Heatbreak"
+??? info "Spare Part Heatbreak"

     If you need a new heatbreak, you should be able to use whichever V5 compatible heatbreak you'd like to use, you just have to pay attention to the dimensions.
 It should be about the same length as the stock one, so don't buy anything significantly shorter or longer.
 However, I personally would also suppose to pay attention to the a flat surface, so don't get yourself the ones with the thread on the outside.
     Some people 'upgraded' to an all-metal heatbreak, which one should avoid though if only printing PLA as it may cause and increase clogging problems.
 So up to me always go with a heatbreak that uses a PTFE inliner all the way down to the nozzle in case you're only or mostly printing PLA.